Certified Holistic Nutritional Consultant (CHNC), Canadian School of Natural Nutrition (Graduated with Honors)

 I used to be a complete perfectionist and that reflected in my eating style as well.
 I tried to follow a 'perfect' diet.
 You might already see where this was going...
 I was constantly chasing the 'holy grail' of nutrition.
 I experimented on myself with the newest diets and theories I've learned, while every time I was disappointed and upset with myself that it didn't work for me.
 I couldn't keep up with it and I also didn't feel the way I wanted to feel.
 Again, I thought there was something wrong with my body.
 As these theories seemed to make so much sense, I couldn't understand why my body didn't respond how it 'should have'.
 After every diet or cleanse I couldn't stand the pressure anymore and always needed a big relief after the restrictions.
 So my pattern was going from extreme restrictive diets and cleanses to extreme bingeing and letting myself go for a while... till I picked up the next new 'strategy' where I thought: "This is it!".
 Others wouldn't really see my struggles and not take them seriously either.
 On the outside I maintained the nice image.
 While I was desperately trying to hide what was under the facade, I only longed to be seen.
 I was working so hard on being a 'good girl' and forgot completely to be a loving parent towards myself.

 So I went on a journey of deep inquiry.
 I wanted to find out about connections and underlying factors of emotional eating and addictive behaviour.
-While others made fun of me, wondering what problems I would even have, since I looked slim, I knew that I had to take care of what was actually going on.
+While others were teasing me, wondering what problems I would even have, since I looked slim, I knew that I had to take care of what was actually going on.
 Amongst many amazing teachings that I learned from, my path lead me to Dr. Gabor Maté's work.
 I studied with him what he calls 'Compassionate Inquiry'.
 This approach is a tool to reconnect ourselves to our authentic voice that we've stopped listening to.
 Through the guidance of the body, we can let our outer shell of protection melt and find our real inner core.
 And the point isn't to 'achieve' anything here.
 The reality is that we will fall again and again...
 I'm falling very often.
 It's about how fast we're getting up and the manner in which we're getting up, by relating to what is truly nurturing us.

 It was a process to be able to relate with compassion to myself, to find ease and flow instead of struggling and pushing, to trust into my body's wisdom, to connect with the genuine me, and to learn to relax into what we really are in our essence.
+In fact, it'a a daily learning and evolving, getting back up again and again.

 I don't believe that there is one diet that is right for everyone at anytime.
 I don't believe that we should force ourselves into cookie-cutter shapes.
 It's an unkind violence.
 Therefore, I work with each client very individually, rather than offering a one and for all pre-made diet that is applied to everyone.
 I don't believe in calorie counting and dieting.
 I do believe in the innate wisdom of the body that can guide us if we're ready to listen.
 Band-aids only last so long and can do only so much.
 If we're longing for true healing, we need to be ready to face what's underneath, that's creating the issue in the first place, and take real care.
 "The cave you fear to enter holds the treasure you seek."
 (Joseph Campbell)